-At Southfields Primary School, the children are taught through a topic-based curriculum.
-We have worked hard on developing our curriculum and are proud of its detailed content designed in a creative and engaging way.
+At Southfields Primary School, we have worked hard on developing our curriculum and are proud of its detailed content, designed in a creative and engaging way.

 Our curriculum is underpinned by these well-known Benjamin Franklin quote.
 Using this, alongside our passion for reading, we have planned for a creative curriculum based around books in which children can get access to hands-on, inspiring learning through a range of different opportunities.

 In Year One our aim is to create an environment that encourages exploration and creativity through an engaging curriculum where children feel safe and nurtured.
 Our children will learn to become independent, well-rounded and kind individuals who love to learn.
 In Year One, it is our aim to equip children with the skills they need to achieve as individuals in preparation for their future.

 Our curriculum is supported by the teaching of basic skills, knowledge, concepts and values.
 Communication is an underpinning element in our children’s education.
 It has been developed in line with the school’s philosophy of a book-rich environment.

 In Year 1, we implement our curriculum through:

 · A well planned and thought out transition from EYFS to Year 1 ensuring that the needs of the pupils are the underpinning element to this.

 · A variety of core and foundation subjects, expressive arts and physical activities.

 · High quality planning to ensure that all areas of the curriculum are covered, that there is a progression of knowledge, skills and topic coverage and that teachers and children have a good understanding of the learning journey and what skills are being taught, developed and revisited along the way.

 · Focused and quality teaching with clear objectives and personalised learning opportunities that support pupils where necessary.